The booking site for courses commencing in September 2021 is now closed.

 - The funding will be applied to M3 and part of M4, as relevant (please see below).

 All students applying for PTFG will need to pay for Modules 1 and 2.
 Potentially, you may also need to pay for Modules 3 and 4 if you have applied late and funding is not in place in time for commencement of M3 or M4.
-It is in the applicant’s best interest to apply as early as possible for the PTFG as SAAS funding is transferred to the University in late January, late March and in late June and students may need to pay for each of the modules till their funding is received from SAAS.
-Any excess payment due to the student will be reimbursed once the funding is received from SAAS.
+It is in the applicant’s best interest to apply as early as possible for the PTFG as SAAS funding is transferred to the University in late January, late March and in late June and students may need to pay for each of the modules until their funding is received from SAAS.
+Any excess payment due to the student will be reimbursed only once the funding is received from SAAS.

 Please contact us if you have any questions about funding.